nataliatesarova/project-four/README.md

 # Technologies

-Languages:
+## Languages

-HTML5
+- HTML
-CSS3
+- CSS
-Javascript
+- JavaScript
-Python
+- Python

-Frameworks and tools:
+## Frameworks and Tools

-Django- python framework used in the development of this project.
+- Django: Python framework used in the project's development.
-Bootstrap- general layout and spacing requirements.
+- Bootstrap: Front-end CSS framework for design consistency.
-ElephantSQL- production database.
+- ElephantSQL: Production database service.
-Cloudinary- storage of files and images
+- Cloudinary: Storage solution for files and images.
-Balsamiq -creation of the wireframes.
+- Balsamiq: Tool used for wireframe creation.
-LucidChart -design of the database schema.
+- LucidChart: Platform for designing the database schema.
-Django-Summernote -editor
+- Django-Summernote: editor on admin site.
-Font Awesome -icons.
+- Font Awesome: Source for icons.
-Chrome Dev Tools -development and testing responsiveness.
+- Chrome Dev Tools: Used for development and responsive testing.
-Git- version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- Git: Version control through Gitpod terminal for commits and pushes to GitHub.
-GitHub- storage of project's code after being pushed from Git.
+- GitHub: Repository for storing the project's code.
-Heroku- deployment of the app.
+- Heroku: Platform for deploying the application.

 # Deployment